Latent Shapes

 raise HTTPException(status_code=400, detail=f"Reconstruction failed: {str(e)}")

-The latent shapes are generated by naively shrink-wrapping a subdivided mesh box for the chair data, resulting in a mesh that can be directly rendered on a Three.js canvas.
+The latent shapes are generated by shrink-wrapping a subdivided mesh box for the chair data, resulting in a mesh that can be directly rendered on a Three.js canvas.

 The main objective is to allow users to manipulate the vertices of this mesh, thereby creating an